drewhammond/anchor-link-offset/README.md

-anchor-heading-offset
+anchor-link-offset
 =====================

-WordPress plugin to handle fixed navbars and anchor links (Jump-to heading on same page)
+WordPress plugin to handle fixed navbars and anchor links (Jump-to heading on same page).